icadsistemi/nlog-target-datadog/README.md

 Note: For other .NET versions, ensure that the default TLS version used is `1.2`

-By default the logs are forwarded to Datadog via **HTTPS** on port 443 to the US site.
-You can change the site to EU by using the `url` property and set it to `https://http-intake.logs.datadoghq.eu`.

-You can override the default behavior and use **TCP** forwarding by manually specifing the following properties (url, port, useSSL, useTCP).

-You can also add the following properties: source, service, host, tags.

 ## Parameters
 ### maxRetries
 The number of retries to log to `DataDog` before giving up, if greater than `0`.
 Default: `0`.